 What is testosterone deficiency?

-The signs of testosterone deficiency are different depending on the age when testosterone levels fall below the normal range.
-Many of the symptoms and signs are not specific and may happen with other medical illnesses.
+The signs of testosterone deficiency are different depending on what age you are when testosterone levels fall below the normal range.
+Many of the symptoms and signs are not specific and may happen with other medical illnesses too – which can make it tricky.
 In adult men, the symptoms of testosterone deficiency include mood changes, poor concentration, low energy, decreased libido, and reduced body hair growth.

 How can diabetes cause testosterone deficiency?